hfour/nestjs-json-rpc/README.md

 # nestjs-json-rpc

-A JSONRPC microservice strategy implementation for NestJS
+A JSONRPC microservice strategy implementation for NestJS.

+Currently uses HTTP as the transport layer, with plans to add other options as the need arises.

 ## Install